Harry K. Allen: Death

 He died Tuesday July 14, 1959 at the age of 86 in a Kansas hospital after a long illness.

 He was survived by his wife and adopted daughter.

 He had two brothers, Sidney and Glenn, that has already passed prior to his death.

-After his death alumni from Washburn worked to setup a memorial fund in hope of funding a teaching chair and scholarship.
+After his death alumni from Washburn worked to set up a memorial fund in hope of funding a teaching chair and scholarship.